iqm-finland/cirq-on-iqm/docs/user_guide.rst

 Note that the code snippet above assumes that you have set the variable ``iqm_server_url`` to the URL of the IQM server.
 By default, the latest calibration set is used for running the circuit.
-If you want to use a particular calibration set, provide a ``calibration_set_id`` integer argument.
+If you want to use a particular calibration set, provide the ``calibration_set_id`` argument.
 The sampler will by default use an :class:`.IQMDevice` created based on architecture data obtained from the server, which is then available in the :meth:`.IQMSampler.device` property.
 Alternatively, the device can be specified directly with the ``device`` argument.